top of page

 Berlioz - Requiem (Performed at the University of Rhode Island)

 Chorus is informed that the former Immaculate Conception Church is to be torn down.
 The Chorus leases it for one year.
 Owner agrees to delay demolition until 1973.
-Chorus performs first Celebration of Twelfth Night (with Cambridge Mummers, Carol Langstaff, directing).
-Annual Drive raises $11,151.00.
+A second A Celebration of Twelfth Night event took place with the Cambridge Revels, but this featured many non-Chorus singers and musicians and was not an exclusive Chorus event or Chorus produced event.

 Charpentier - Te Deum